ttalvitie/frivol/test/README.md

 Library test suites using Boost Test Framework.

-Compile with commands:

-cmake .
+Compile with cmake . && make, then run ./test.

-make